 Vegan Sweet Potato Black Bean Enchiladas: Healthy and Nutritionally Balanced

-In fact, the one thing that is missing from this recipe is a good source of healthy fats.
+The one thing that’s missing from this recipe is a good source of healthy fats.
 Healthy fats from avocado, nuts and seeds will make any meal more satisfying and help fill you up and keep you feeling full.
-Avocado or guacamole is an ideal addition to enchiladas or any Mexican meal.
-As noted above, cashew sour cream is also a great choice if you have a few extra minutes available to make some!
+Avocado or guacamole is an ideal addition to enchiladas or any Mexican-inspired meal.
+Cashew sour cream is also a great choice if you have a few extra minutes to make some!